 Some experts consider firmware as semi-permanent.
 This is mainly because the firmware is only permanent unless it is updated by using a firmware updater.
 Some examples of firmware are computer peripherals, embedded systems, UEFI, and consumer applications.

 Programming language translators are mediator programs that help software programs translate high-level language codes to more straightforward machine-level principles.
-The translators can also assign data storage, offer reports on diagnostic, enlist source codes and program details, and solve system errors during the runtime.
+The translators can also assign data storage, offer reports on diagnostics, enlist source codes and program details, and solve system errors during the runtime.
 Some examples of programming language translators are compiler, interpreter, and assemblers.

 The system's focus is on OS functions and the trajectory that can be taken to smoothen the functioning of the system.
 Some utility tools are disk cleanup, management tools, compression tools, antiviruses, and defragmenters.